 But that's not how it worked out.

 The first place I accidentally found fabric was in the department store Le BHV/Marais.
 The funky Marais district of Paris is famous for its Jewish history, dating back to the 13th century.
 It's also packed with boutiques, galleries, restaurants, bars, and, especially, falafel stands.
-You must stand in a very long, slow line, but it's worth it, a luscious pack with gobs of mix-ins (I don't even know what all this stuff was, but it was delicious.)
+The lines are long and slow, but it's worth it, a luscious pack with gobs of mix-ins (I don't even know what all this stuff was, but it was delicious.)

 We wandered into BHV looking for something else entirely (food souvenirs, to tell the truth), but instead, on an upper floor, we came across a huge area devoted to crafts and sewing!
 There were two shelves of bolts: